Q: What is trail-hunting and when does it take place?

 A: Anybody is welcome to go trail-hunting.
 Many people that hunted before the change in the law continue to support their own packs, however there are new people taking up following hounds each year.
-Visit the Countryside Alliance website for details of the forthcoming Newcomers’ Week which takes place between 21st-28th October.

-Q: What is the difference between trail-hunting and draghunting?
+Q: What is the difference between trail-hunting and drag hunting?

 Q: How does the trail get laid and what scent is used?

 A: Somebody drags a scent-infused sock, cloth or sack along the ground.
 It is often done from a horse, a quad-bike or on foot, although results may be best achieved using a combination of all three.
 Common sense dictates that it is easier to walk or run through thick cover than to try to ride a bike through it.
-Most foxhound packs use a natural, quarry-based scent.
+Most foxhound packs use an ethically sourced, quarry-based scent.
 The hounds have been traditionally bred to follow this scent and they know what they are searching for.
-This prevents offering the hounds an element of choice which could lead them to deviate onto the scent of another quarry species.
+This prevents offering hounds an element of choice which could lead them to deviate onto the scent of another quarry species.